ava-labs/avalanche-docs/docs/specs/platform-transaction-serialization.md

 ## Unsigned Remove Subnet Validator Tx

-Removes a validator from a subnet.
+Removes a validator from a Subnet.

 ### What Unsigned Remove Subnet Validator Tx Contains